-Community-Based Acute Treatment (CBAT) for Children/Adolescents with Intellectual Disabilities/Autism Spectrum Disorders (ID/ASD) are specialized CBAT services for children and adolescents with co-occurring mental health conditions and/or ID/ASD.
-In addition to all the clinical service components provided within CBAT, the program provides clinical expertise and intervention specifically pertaining to youth with co-occurring mental health conditions and ID/ASD.
+Inpatient Mental Health Services for Children/Adolescents with Intellectual Disabilities (ID)/Autism Spectrum Disorders (ASD) are specialized inpatient services for children and adolescents with co-occurring mental health conditions and ID/ASD.
+In addition to all the clinical service components provided within Inpatient Mental Health Services, the program provides clinical expertise and intervention specifically pertaining to youth with co-occurring mental health conditions and ID/ASD.

-The following CBAT for Children/Adolescents with ID/ASD performance specifications are a subset of the CBAT performance specifications.
-As such, CBAT for Children/Adolescents with ID/ASD providers agree to adhere to both the CBAT performance specifications and to the CBAT for Children/Adolescents with ID/ASD performance specifications contained within.
-Where there are differences between the CBAT and CBAT for Children/Adolescents with ID/ASD performance specifications, these CBAT for Children/Adolescents with ID/ASD performance specifications with ID/ASD performance specifications.
+The following Inpatient Mental Health Services for Children/Adolescents with Intellectual Disabilities/Autism Spectrum Disorders (ID/ASD) performance specifications are a subset of the Inpatient Mental Health Services performance specifications.
+As such, Inpatient Mental Health Services for Children/Adolescents with ID/ASD providers agree to adhere to both the Inpatient Mental Health Services performance specifications and to the Inpatient Mental Health Services for Children/Adolescents with ID/ASD performance specifications contained within.
+Where there are differences between the Inpatient Mental Health Services and Inpatient Mental Health Services for Children/Adolescents with ID/ASD performance specifications, these Inpatient Mental Health Services for Children/Adolescents with ID/ASD take precedence.